wecodemore/grunt-githooks/README.md

 grunt.initConfig({
   githooks: {
     all: {
+      // Will create `./git/hooks/pre-commit` file which will be used at every commit,
-      // Will run the jshint and test:unit tasks at every commit 'pre-commit': 'jshint test:unit',
+      // so that to run the `jshint` and `test:unit` tasks before commit really happen.
+      'pre-commit': 'jshint test:unit',
     }
   }